-We have the resources to investigate and, if necessary, sanction confirmed breaches Recognition, and Continuous Improvement.
+We have the resources to investigate and, if necessary, sanction confirmed breaches - through this, we ensure continuous process improvement and learning.
+This entails Investigations, Remediation/Recognition, and Continuous Improvement.

 We are committed to world-class standards of corporate governance with purpose-driven policies and processes that guide our affairs.
 We have built strong relationships with our business partners, promoting trust and confidence amongst our various stakeholders, resulting in an improved operating environment that facilitates the creation of shared value.